crywolfe/distil-app/README.md

 $ curl -i http://api.distil-app-dev.com:3000/accounts/2
 ```

-To Get an Account (using the browser)
+To Get an Account (using a browser or developer tools)
 ------------------------------
-The URL to use is `http://api.distil-app-dev.com:3000/api/accounts/:id`
+The URL to use is `http://api.distil-app-dev.com:3000/accounts/:id`
 The method is `GET`.
 There is no body.